 Book Aid International has been making a difference in the Occupied Palestinian Territory (OPT) since 1988.
-In 2012 we sent 12,614 books to our partners and under difficult circumstances these books were distributed to 29 libraries in schools, orphanages, rural villages and refugee camps across the West Bank and Gaza.
+In 2014 we sent 13,956 books to our partners and under difficult circumstances these books were distributed to 70 libraries in schools, universities, orphanages, rural villages and refugee camps across the West Bank and Gaza.

-Net enrolment in primary education: 87%; secondary education: 84%
+Net enrolment in secondary education: male 77%, female 84%

 Why we work in Palestine